 - Check the check box next to Save Username / Password and click OK.

-The service connection is now available in the Server Connections folder on the Project pane.
+The service connection is now available in the Server Connections folder in the Catalog pane.